Cost of goods sold definition

 Think of direct costs as the exact cost you incur to sell one of your products.
 You had to either make or buy the product you sold.
 You may have had to purchase raw materials that you then turned into a product.
 The costs of producing what you sell are your part of your COGS.

-While product companies typically have higher direct costs because they are dealing with physical goods, service companies’ direct costs are usually fairly low.
+While product-based companies typically have higher direct costs because they are dealing with physical goods, service companies’ direct costs are usually fairly low or non-existent.

 How to calculate and understand your direct costs